 Here is a brief look at several types of pf30 bottom bracket available in the market today.

-It’s not the focus of the article here but there’s a lot more on it in the video.
+Whilst not the focus of the article here, there’s a lot more on that in the video.

 This is the press-fit type that you are most familiar with, also crafted from aluminum.